+Input / Output Description Default Value

+Enable (in) Enable this component.
+False

-Input / Output Description Default Value SolData (in) Optimization solution data.
-N/A Limit (in) Limit in solution volume percentage increase.
-Above this value, the solution offered by this component will be rejected 100 Radius (in) The distance between joints, below which a merge will be attempted.
+SolData (in) Optimization solution data.
+N/A

+Limit (in) Limit in solution volume percentage increase.
+Above this value, the solution offered by this component will be rejected.
+100.0

+Radius (in) The distance between joints, below which a merge will be attempted.
 The longest diagonal of the model bounding box is determined and the Merge Radius is the percentage of this measure to be used as the "search area".
+5.0

-5 Vol (out) Volume of the solution structure.
+Vol (out) Volume of the solution structure.
+N/A SolData (out) Optimization solution data.
+N/A Increase (out Volume increase (%).
+N/A Log (out) Solution log.
 N/A

-SolData (out) Optimization solution data.
-N/A

-Increase (out Volume increase (%).
-N/A

-Log (out) Solution log.
-N/A

-An example of the results of a Merge stage is shown in Figure 72:
+An example of the results of a Merge stage is shown in Figure 79:

-Figure 72 - A node Merge (L = original solution, R = node merge)
+Figure 79 - A node Merge (L = original solution, R = node merge)